maorninja/Discord-report/README.md

  Dirbaio: Original IRC report plugin
  EzioisAwesome56: Discord report plugin
  A random redit post about using php to send a message to a webhook

+ If you have any issues, please fill out an issue